 Get a better card for your needs without a hard pull on your credit.

-If you have five Chase cards or if you’ve simply outgrown the card you have, requesting a product change could help you get the card you want without hassle and no changes to your credit score.
+If you’re not happy with your current credit card reward program, if you’re paying a high annual fee or if you’ve simply outgrown the card you have, you don’t have to apply for a new card.
+Requesting a product change could help you get the card you want without hassle and no direct changes to your credit score.

 Chase product change: How to request one

 Call the number on the back of your card and ask if you’re eligible for a product change.
 If you qualify, you can complete the process over the phone.

 You can only make a product change to any card you want or to any Chase card if you qualify.
 Your product change eligibility depends on: